garryod/ad-denoise/update-skeleton/_sources/index.rst.txt

         :link: user/index
         :link-type: doc

-        The User Guide contains documentation on how to install and use ad-denoise.
+        The User Guide contains documentation on how to install and use ad_denoise.

     .. grid-item-card:: :material-regular:`code;4em`
         :link: developer/index
         :link-type: doc

-        The Developer Guide contains documentation on how to develop and contribute changes back to ad-denoise.
+        The Developer Guide contains documentation on how to develop and contribute changes back to ad_denoise.

 .. toctree::
     :hidden: